Police: Officer paid teen for sex, took cash at gunpoint

 Court documents show the teen recently told officials that she was robbed by a man she met through social media and offered her $80 for sex.
 They met in January and after they had sex, she says the man, later identified as Ekwonna, pointed a gun at her and demanded his money back.

-Police in Washington say Ekwonna’s police powers have been revoked.
+Police in Washington say Ekwonna was fired Friday.
 No attorney is listed in online court records.

 Copyright 2017 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.